regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 It makes no provision for the gap between the value leaesholders receive for their current homes and the cost of the replacement new-builds.
 It simply gives them 'first refusal' on the purchase of a new home - if they can afford it..

+This scheme is a good example of exempted...

 ## Wendling estate - ballot approved